startup-systems/static/README.md

 # Static Site Builder

-In this assignment, you are going to be creating a (simple) static site builder for blogs.
+In this assignment, you are going to be creating a (simple) static site builder for blogs, as a shell script.

 ## Example